RACE RULES FOR 2026 WHW RACE

 If you are in any doubt about a medical or safety issue during the event, ask for the medical team at any checkpoint.
 The team are very experienced and not here to stop you; they are here to make your completion of the race as safe as possible.

-You are required to complete the medical details that are requested on the support and medical details form, at the link shown above.
+You are required to complete the medical details that are requested on the support and medical details form, which will be published in due course

 The medical team may in some cases ask additional follow up questions of runners with a more complex or challenging background, with a view to mitigating any additional health risks as far as possible.